Sampling effects and measurement overlap can bias the inference of neuronal avalanches: Results

 \section{Results}

-The aim of this study is to understand \textbf{how the sampling of neural activity} affects the inference of the underlying collective dynamics.
-It is not about introducing a novel model that might generate critical dynamics.
-Therefore, we use an established phenomenological model, where the distance to criticality can be precisely tuned.
-To study sampling effects, we use a two-level setup inspired by~\cite{Yu2014}: An underlying network model, on which activity is then \textit{sampled} with a grid of $8 \times 8$ virtual electrodes.
-All parameters of the model, the sampling and the analysis are closely matched to those known from experiments (see Methods).
+The aim of this study is to understand \textit{how the sampling of neural activity} affects the inference of the underlying collective dynamics.
+This requires us to be able to precisely set the underlying dynamics.
+Therefore, we use the established branching model~\cite{Harris1963}, which neglects many biophysical details, but it allows us to precisely tune the dynamics and to set the distance to criticality.

+To study sampling effects, we use a two-level setup inspired by~\cite{Yu2014}: an underlying network model, on which activity is then \textit{sampled} with a grid of $8 \times 8$ virtual electrodes.
+Where possible, parameters of the model, the sampling and the analysis are motivated by values from experiments (see Methods).

 In order to evaluate sampling effects, we want to \textit{precisely} set the underlying dynamics.
-Therefore, we employ the established branching model, which is well understood analytically~\cite{Haldeman2005,Harris1963,Yu2014,Zierenberg2019, Wilting2018}.
-Inspired by biological neuronal networks, we simulate the branching dynamics on a dense 2D topology with $N_{\rm N}=160\,000$ neurons where each neuron is connected to $K \approx 1000$ local neighbors.
+The branching model meets this requirement and is well understood analytically~\cite{Haldeman2005,Harris1963,Yu2014,Zierenberg2019, Wilting2018}.
+Inspired by biological neuronal networks, we simulate the branching dynamics on a 2D topology with $N_{\rm N}=160\,000$ neurons where each neuron is connected to $K \approx 1000$ local neighbors.
 To emphasize the locality, the synaptic strength of connections decays with the distance $d_{\rm N}$ between neurons.
-For a detailed comparison with different topologies, see the Supplemental Information (Fig.~\ref{fig:supp_topologies}).
+For a detailed comparison with different topologies, see the Supplemental Information (Fig~\ref{fig:supp_topologies}).